Cauliflower Cheese Recipe

 Storing & Preparing Your Cauliflower Cheese

-cauliflower cheese with a scoop taken out of it
+the finished cauliflower cheese with a scoop taken out of it - the bubbling cheese topping partially shown

 Aside from this plant-based cauliflower cheese recipe, I also have this super crispy air fryer cauliflower recipe that uses frozen cauliflower!
 This would also be a great base to use for your cauliflower cheese.